General Terms and Conditions of

 Article 1 Definitions

-The terms below have the following meanings in these General Conditions:
+The terms below have the following meanings in these General Terms and Conditions:

-- ADR: Agreement relating to the transport of dangerous goods by road and corresponding annexes in which materials are categorised in hazard classes on account of their characteristics.
+- ADR: Agreement relating to the transport of dangerous goods by road and associated annexes in which goods are classified into hazard classes on account of their characteristics.

-- AVC: The last version of the Algemene Vervoercondities (now AVC 2002).
-A copy shall be sent by GLS upon request and can also be consulted on its website .
+- AVC: The latest version of the Algemene Vervoercondities.
+GLS will send out copies on request; the AVC can also be consulted on its website .

-- BusinessFreight: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated within the Netherlands.
+- BusinessFreight: A Consignment that meets the requirements set by GLS for this product and of which the Dispatch and Delivery Addresses are situated within the Netherlands.

-- BusinessParcel: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated within the Netherlands.
+- BusinessParcel: A Consignment that meets the requirements set by GLS for this product and of which the Dispatch and Delivery Addresses are situated within the Netherlands.

-- CMR: The Convention on the Contract for the International Carriage of Goods by Road (Geneva 1956) and supplementary Protocols.
-A copy shall be sent by GLS upon request and can also be consulted on its website .
+- CMR: The Convention on the contract for the International Carriage of Goods by Road (Geneva 1956) and supplementary Protocols.
+GLS will send out copies on request; the CMR can also be consulted on its website .

-- EuroBusinessFreight: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated in two different countries within the European Union.
+- EuroBusinessFreight: A Consignment that meets the requirements set by GLS for this product and of which the Dispatch and Delivery Addresses are situated in two different countries within Europe.

-- EuroBusinessParcel: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated in two different countries within the European Union.
+- EuroBusinessParcel: A Consignment that meets the requirements set by GLS for this product and of which the Dispatch and Delivery Addresses are situated in two different countries within Europe.

-- ExpressParcel: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Dispatch and Delivery Addresses are situated within the Netherlands, with the exception of the West Frisian Islands.
+- ExpressParcel: A Consignment that meets the requirements set by GLS for this product and of which the Dispatch and Delivery Addresses are situated within the Netherlands, with the exception of the West Frisian Islands.

-- GlobalBusinessParcel: A Consignment that meets the requirements specified for this product by GLS, as can be found, for instance, on the product card and whose Delivery Address is situated outside the European Union.
+- GlobalBusinessParcel: A Consignment that meets the requirements set by GLS for this product and of which the Delivery Address is situated outside Europe.

-- GLS: The private company with limited liability General Logistics Systems Netherlands B.V., registered with the Chamber of Commerce under number 34129769 Utrecht.
+- GLS: General Logistics Systems Netherlands B.V., registered with the Utrecht Chamber of Commerce under number 34129769.

 - IATA: International Air Transport Association.

-- Logistic Services: All activities, such as special services, loading and unloading, entry, storage and removal, stock management, order processing, order picking and distribution, display set-up, repackaging, assembly, invoicing, preparing goods for dispatch, with the exception of transport and Dispatch.
+- Logistic Services: All activities including special services, loading and unloading, entry, storage and removal, stock management, order processing, order picking and distribution, display set-up, repackaging, assembly, invoicing, preparing goods for dispatch, with the exception of transport and Dispatch.

-- Parcel: A GLS package that is no heavier than 32 kilos and no lighter than 0.1 kilo, and whereby the maximum girth of the package is 3 m (1 x l + 2 x w + 2 x h) and the maximum length 2 m, width 0.8 m and height 0.6 m and the minimum length 0.1 m, width 0.05 m and height 0.015 m.
-The GLS package shall be reliably packaged and furnished with a label with barcode, approved by GLS Netherlands.
-GLS Netherlands may decline packages that are inadequately packaged, contain dangerous materials or other risk-related goods, or which cannot, for whatsoever reason, be processed.
-A PO Box address is not acceptable and shall be deemed an incorrect address.
-The fact that a parcel is accepted for transport is no guarantee that the parcel fulfils the conditions described above.
+- Parcel: A GLS package that is not heavier than 32 kilos and not lighter than 0.1 kilo, whereby the maximum girth (1 x L + 2 x W + 2 x H) of the package is 3 m and the maximum length is 2 m, the maximum width is 0.8 m and the maximum height is 0.6 m; and the minimum length is 0.1 m, the minimum width is 0.05 m and the minimum height is 0.015 m.
+The GLS package must be properly packaged and supplied with barcoded labels approved by GLS.
+GLS may refuse packages that are insufficiently packaged, contain dangerous goods or other risk-related goods, or cannot be processed for whatever reason.
+PO Box addresses are not permitted and will be considered as inadequate addressing.
+The sole fact that a Parcel is accepted for transport does not mean that it complies with the conditions described above.

 - Transport by road: Relocating goods by road by means of a vehicle within the Netherlands.

-- Shipping costs: The costs that GLS charges for transporting a Consignment, including the applicable surcharges, such as for the services.
+- Shipping costs: The costs charged by GLS for transporting a Consignment, including the applicable surcharges for the services and so on.

-- Volume: The volume of a Consignment is calculated as the product of length x width x height.
+- Volume: The volume of a Consignment is calculated by multiplying the length x width x height.

-- Working days: Days on which a Consignment is delivered to Consignee by GLS.
-Within the Netherlands, this is Monday through Friday, except for public holidays and other days to be determined by GLS, which can be requested from GLS, on which GLS is closed.
-Delivery days can deviate for destinations beyond the Netherlands.
+- Working days: Days on which a Consignment will be delivered by GLS to the Consignee.
+Within the Netherlands these are Monday to Friday, except for national public holidays and other days set by GLS on which GLS is closed, which can be obtained from GLS on request.
+Delivery days may differ for destinations outside the Netherlands.

-Article 2 Applicability of these Conditions and other regulations
+Article 2 Scope of these terms and conditions and other legislation

-These General Conditions are applicable to all offers, activities and agreements made or performed by GLS, unless the parties have expressly agreed otherwise in writing.
-The Shipper’s own conditions shall not be accepted, even if the Shipper has referred explicitly to his own conditions.
+These General Terms and Conditions apply to all offers made, activities performed and agreements entered into by GLS, unless the parties expressly agree otherwise in writing.
+The Shipper’s own terms and conditions will not be accepted, even if the Shipper explicitly refers to its own terms and conditions.

-In the event of contradictions between the provisions in these General Conditions and other regulations applicable to the agreement between GLS and the Shipper, the provisions in these Conditions shall prevail to the extent that deviation from the other regulations is permitted.
+In the event of contradictions between the provisions in these General Terms and Conditions and other regulations applicable to the agreement between GLS and the Shipper, the provisions in these General Terms and Conditions prevail, insofar as a derogation from the other regulations is permitted.

-Documents required in the context of the agreement must meet the specifications laid down by GLS, the statutory requirements and the applicable additional regulations.
-A copy of these requirements can be requested from GLS.
+Documents that are required in the context of the agreement must comply with the specifications set by GLS, the statutory requirements and the applicable additional regulations.
+These requirements are available from GLS on request.

 Article 3 Delivery

-If the Dispatch address and the Delivery address are situated within the Netherlands, GLS shall endeavour to deliver a Consignment that has been delivered to it before 6.00 pm, unless agreed otherwise, the next Working day at Consignee.
-If the Delivery address is situated on the West Frisian Islands, it applies that GLS shall endeavour to deliver to Consignee the Consignment on the second Working day following the day on which the Consignment was delivered to GLS.
+If the Dispatch and Delivery Addresses are situated within the Netherlands, GLS will endeavour to deliver a Consignment that has been delivered to GLS before 18.00 to the Consignee on the following working day, unless otherwise agreed.
+If the Delivery Address is situated on the West Frisian Islands, GLS will endeavour to deliver the Consignment to the Consignee on the second working day following the day on which the Consignment was delivered to GLS.

-If GLS collects the Consignment at an address provided by the Shipper, the moment the Consignment is received shall serve as the moment of delivery to GLS.
+If GLS collects the Consignment at an address specified by the Shipper, the moment the Consignment is received shall serve as the moment of delivery to GLS.

-If no one is present at the Delivery address, the time at which no one is present shall serve as the time at which GLS has fulfilled its obligation to deliver.
-This time shall be recorded by GLS.
-This point in time will be specified by GLS and prescribes and determines its delivery efforts.
+If no one is present at the Delivery Address, the time at which no one is present shall serve as the time at which GLS has fulfilled its delivery obligation.
+This time will be established by GLS and is crucial for determining its delivery efforts.